 Harrison became a vegetarian in September 1991 and has been a life member of the Vegetarian Society since February 2003.
-On 1 January 2009, she ‘upgraded’ to a vegan diet and no longer consumes any products or by-products of the livestock industry.
-This decision was taken in light of the findings of the report Livestock’s Long Shadow published by the Food and Agriculture Organization of the United Nations in 2006.
-The report concludes that the livestock industry (farming of cows, sheep, pigs and foul for meat and dairy products) is the single greatest contributor to climate change – producing 18% of the whole world’s greenhouse gas emissions.
+On 1 January 2009, she ‘upgraded’ to a vegan diet in order to avoid consuming any products or by-products from the livestock industry.
+This decision was taken in light of the findings of the report Livestock’s Long Shadow published by the Food & Agriculture Organisation of the United Nations in 2006.
+The report concludes that the livestock industry (farming of cows, sheep, pigs and fowl for meat and dairy products) is the single greatest contributor to climate change – producing 18% of the world’s greenhouse gas emissions.
 This is more than the 13.5% produced by all transportation in the world (including cars, trains, planes and everything else).
 In April 2017 she also became a life member of the Vegan Society.
 She maintains a zero food waste policy in her kitchen, carefully planning and preparing meals to ensure that all produce is consumed before it goes bad.

 Harrison has held a full UK Driving Licence since June 1996, but for environmental and financial reasons chooses not to own a car.
-For the whole of 2016 she is testing the limits of a ‘sustainable practice’ and slashed her carbon footprint for Transportation to zero by refusing to leave Glasgow’s city limits or use any vehicles (except her bike) for the whole year as part of The Glasgow Effect.
-To reduce her carbon footprint and her expenses even further during this year, she has added the challenge of not travelling in any vehicles (other than her bike) until 31 December 2016.
-Beyond this, her policy during ‘normal times’ is: to make all her local journeys by bicycle, on foot or on public transport; to only use taxis on occasions when large amounts of luggage or equipment need to be transported or when it may be unsafe to travel by other means; to make all long distance journeys within the UK by train, coach and occasionally by car (but never by plane); to attempt to limit international flights to one trip per year, and to make all shorter journeys to northern Europe by train or coach.
+In 2016, she tested the limits of a ‘sustainable practice’ and slashed her carbon footprint for Transportation to zero by refusing to leave Glasgow’s city limits or use any vehicles (except her bike) for the whole year as part of The Glasgow Effect.
+During ‘normal times’ her policy was: to make all her local journeys by bicycle, on foot or on public transport; to only use taxis on occasions when large amounts of luggage or equipment need to be transported or when it may be unsafe to travel by other means; to make all long distance journeys within the UK by train, coach and occasionally by car (but never by plane); to attempt to limit international flights to one trip per year, and to make all shorter journeys to northern Europe by train or coach.
 In January 2023, having not taken a flight for more than four years, Harrison pledged to attempt to limit her international flights to one trip every three years as recommended by Take the Jump, alongside adopting their other ‘six shifts’.
 Harrison is also a long-time campaigner for better public transport.
 In 2009, she launched Bring Back British Rail to campaign for a re-unified national rail network run for people not profit, and in 2016 she co-founded Get Glasgow Moving to campaign for a world-class, fully-integrated and affordable public transport network for her region.
 She is also an advocate of ‘active travel’ and from 2018 – 2022 sat on Glasgow City Council’s Active Travel Forum.
 Since 2016, she has been a member of Go Bike, the Strathclyde cycle campaign, and, in April 2017 she became a life member of Cycling UK.

 Reduce, Reuse, Recycle

-Harrison recycles all of the day-to-day waste that is practically possible given the facilities provided by Glasgow City Council.
-This includes paper, cardboard, plastic bottles (not other types of plastic), tins and cans, glass, clothes and shoes, plus compost, which she processes in her own back garden.
+Harrison recycles all the day-to-day waste that is practically possible given the facilities provided by Glasgow City Council.
+This includes paper, cardboard, hard plastics, tins and cans, glass, clothes and shoes, plus compost, which has been collected by the Council since June 2016.
 She reuses envelopes and refuses plastic bags and other packaging whenever possible.
 She is registered with the Mail Preference Service to reduce the volume of junk mail sent to her address.
 She opts into all ‘paperless billing’ schemes offered by her suppliers and obsessively returns any other unsolicited mail received.
 She carries a refillable BPA free flask for drinking water and will never buy water unless in emergency.
-She uses rechargeable AA / AAA batteries and ensures that all other necessary batteries are responsibly recycled.
-She is also an advocate of reusable feminine hygiene products.
+She uses rechargeable AA / AAA batteries and ensures that all other necessary batteries are responsibly recycled at her local supermarket.
+She is also an advocate of reusable period products.
 When creating gallery based work, Harrison attempts to use objects or materials which are either temporarily loaned or second-hand from local sources or eBay.
-She uses eBay to sell on redundant objects or makes frequent donations to charity shops.
-She always prints documents double-sided as ‘booklets’ so that four pages fit on each A4 sheet.
+She uses eBay to sell on redundant objects or makes frequent donations to local charity shops.
+She always prints documents double-sided or as ‘booklets’ so that four pages fit on each A4 sheet.

 Since 2004, Harrison has done all her personal and business banking through The Co-operative Bank and Smile (the Internet bank from The Co-operative Bank), which both operate strict ethical policies with regards to human rights, international development, ecological impact and animal welfare.
 She took part in The Co-operative Bank 2008 ethical policy vote, helping to shape the current version of their policy.
-(She is also a member of The Co-operative Group and supportive of other co-operative ventures including setting up her own: Glasgow Community Energy).
-In October 2013, much to the concern of Harrison and many of its other customers, The Co-operative Bank’s ownership was taken over by a group of US hedge funds.
-Two years later, however, the bank still seems to retain its ethical policies and remains in the Move Your Money ‘top three ethical banks’ (the only one of these to offer a current account).
-She is monitoring the situation closely and will indeed ‘move her money’ in the future if necessary.
-Also in 2013, after her appointment as Lecturer in Contemporary Art Practices at Duncan of Jordanstone College of Art & Design, she joined the Universities Superannuation Scheme (USS), which, she soon discovered, does not adhere to any ethical guidelines at all.
-As this was clearly a breach of this Environmental Policy, Harrison decided to become actively involved the Share Action campaign to demand that USS invests its funds more ethically, and continues to support other ‘divestment’ initiatives, including leading the successful Divest Dundee campaign from 2015 – 2020.
-In 2011 and 2014 she signed open letters calling for an end to oil sponsorship of the arts, and in 2016 she signed the Fossil Funds Free pledge not to take any oil, coal or gas corporate sponsorship for her work.
+(She is also a member of The Co-operative Group and is supportive of other co-operative ventures including setting up her own: Glasgow Community Energy).
+In October 2013, Harrison and other customers were naturally concerned when The Co-operative Bank was taken over by a group of US hedge funds.
+Several years on, she is relieved that the bank still retains its ethical policies and remains committed to “not providing banking services to businesses involved in fossil fuel extraction”.
+She continues to monitor the situation.
+Also in 2013, after her appointment as Lecturer in Contemporary Art Practice at Duncan of Jordanstone College of Art & Design, she joined the Universities Superannuation Scheme (USS), which, she soon discovered, does not adhere to any ethical guidelines at all.
+As this was clearly a breach of this Environmental Policy, since 2014 Harrison has been actively involved in the Divest USS campaign.
+She continues to support other ‘divestment’ initiatives, including leading the successful Divest Dundee campaign from 2015 – 2020.
+In 2011 and 2014 she signed open letters calling for an end to oil sponsorship of the arts, and in 2016 she signed the Fossil Funds Free pledge not to take any oil, coal or gas corporate sponsorship for her own work.